 With a full cash lump sum, you withdraw your entire pension pot at once.
 This is known as an uncrystallised funds pensions lump sum (UFPLS), and allows you to save or reinvest the money however you like.
 Up to 25% of this income would be tax-free.
 The remaining 75% would count towards your taxable income.

-• A full lump sum will count towards your lifetime allowance, doesn’t offer the guarantee of a death benefit and would affect how much you can continue to pay into a money purchase pension before you incur tax charges.
+- A full lump sum will count towards your lump sum allowance and death benefit allowance, doesn’t offer the guarantee of a death benefit and would affect how much you can continue to pay into a money purchase pension before you incur tax charges.

-• A full lump sum from a defined contribution pension (also known as a money purchase pension) will trigger the Money Purchase Annual Allowance (MPPA).
-This will reduce the amount of tax-relievable contributions you can pay into money purchase pension schemes to £10,000 each year.
+- A full lump sum from a defined contribution pension (also known as a money purchase pension) will trigger the Money Purchase Annual Allowance (MPAA).
+This will reduce contributions which benefit from tax relief to £10,000 each year.

 Is a full lump sum right for me?